 About Charlie Nelms

 Charlie Nelms, a native of the Arkansas Delta, has devoted his life to equalizing opportunities for disenfranchised peoples.
-He is currently a senior scholar at the American Association of State Colleges and Universities and a senior consultant for the Association of Governing Boards, specializing in HBCU governance and leadership, as well as retired Chancellor, North Carolina Central University, and IU Vice President for Institutional Development and Student Affairs Emeritus.
+He is currently a president in residence with the United Negro College Fund and a senior consultant for the Association of Governing Boards, specializing in HBCU governance and leadership, as well as retired Chancellor, North Carolina Central University, and IU Vice President for Institutional Development and Student Affairs Emeritus.
 In 2019, Charlie was awarded an honorary doctorate from Indiana University.
-Proceeds from his book From Cotton Fields to University Leadership: All Eyes on Charlie, A Memoir will help fund scholarships to historically Black colleges and universities across the nation.
+Royalties from his book From Cotton Fields to University Leadership: All Eyes on Charlie, A Memoir help fund scholarships to historically Black colleges and universities across the nation.

 Bring It On! – November 27, 2023: Countering the Far Right’s Efforts to Whitewash African American History